jyasuu/llm-playground-rs/README.md

         3. temperature
         4. retry and rate limit delay
         5. system prompts define
-        6. function call tools define(just a  mock define ,so when llm decide to use it just display it in chatroom and return a configurable value to llm)
+        6. function call tools define multiple tools with name ,description, parameters(just a  mock define ,so when llm decide to use it just display it in chatroom and return a configurable value to llm)
-        7. structure output define(just a  mock define ,so when llm decide to use it just display it in chatroom )
+        7. structure output define a complex schema(just a  mock define ,so when llm decide to use it just display it in chatroom )
         8. sse mcp server

 ## advice me others features